Environmental Design Building

 WRTG 3040-3 Writing on Business and Society

 Through selected reading and writing assignments, students examine ethical and social issues that arise within the decision-making processes associated with business and industry.
 Focuses on critical thinking, analytical writing, and oral presentation.
 Taught as a writing workshop, the course emphasizes effective communication with both professional and nontechnical audiences.
 See 3040 descriptions.
-Restricted to junior and senior business students and junior and senior economics IAFS majors.
+Restricted to junior and senior business, economics, and IAFS majors.
 Approved for arts and sciences core curriculum: written communication.
 See Course Schedule.

 WRTG 3090-3 Advanced Digital Storytelling